AdaCore/gnatstudio/docs/users_guide/projects.rst

 * One of the predefined projects

-  These are the projects are found in one of the directories referenced by the `ADA_PROJECT_PATH` environment variable.
+  These are the projects are found in one of the directories referenced by the :command:`ADA_PROJECT_PATH` environment variable.
 Typically, these include third party libraries, such as GtkAda or win32ada.

 * A new project created through the project wizard